Clebão

-Cléber António de Oliveira (born 9 July 1983), or simply Clebão or Cléber, is a Brazilian former football player.
+Cléber António de Oliveira (born 9 July 1983), or simply Clebão or Cléber, is a Brazilian former professional footballer who played as a defender.

-Club career
+Career

 Brazil

 After a brief stay with Santos FC, Clebão started his career with São Paulo state club Sãocarlense.
 In 2004, he moved to Campeonato Mineiro club Caldense.
 After one season with the club he moved to São Carlos and helped his new club capture the 2005 Campeonato Paulista Segunda Divisão.

 China

 In February 2007, Clebão was loaned out to China League One side Guangzhou Pharmaceutical for one season.
 He helped Guangzhou win the first place of China League One and promotion to the China Super League.

 Return to Brazil

 Following his loan stint in China he returned to São Carlos.
 His play with São Carlos led to interest from Campeonato Paulista Série A2 side União São João which took him on loan during the 2008 season.

 While with São Carlos Clebão appeared in 63 matches (fourth most appearances with the club) and scored 6 goals.